PG27. Learning Disabilities (Parenting Capacity)

 1.4

-The following factors may contribute to a child having suffered, or being more likley to suffer, significant harm:
+The following factors may contribute to a child having suffered, or being more likely to suffer, significant harm:

-• Children of parents with learning disabilities are at increased risk from inherited learning disability and more vulnerable to psychiatric disorders and behavioural problems, including alcohol / substance misuse and self- harming behaviour;
+• Children of parents with learning disabilities are at increased risk of inherited learning disability and more vulnerable to psychiatric disorders and behavioural problems, including alcohol/substance misuse and self-harming behaviour;

 • Children having caring responsibilities inappropriate to their years placed upon them, including looking after siblings (see Young Carers Procedure);